 This tool is mostly used in cases when certain pages are blocked through robots.txt, but Google is still indexing those pages (often because the page still has internal links from other pages).

 The Removals Tools is best if used together with noindex directive.
-Note that a Removal you make can also be reversed.
+Remember that removals you make are reversible in the future.

 Here’s a graph of indexed pages from a recent client that was letting their search result pages get indexed — the same way we explained above.
 We helped them implement a technical fix so those pages wouldn’t be indexed anymore.

-In the Google Analytics graph, the the blue dot is where the fix was implemented.
+In the Google Analytics graph, the blue dot is when we implemented the fix was implemented.
 The number of indexed pages continued to rise for a bit, then dropped significantly.

 Year over year, here’s what happened to the site’s organic traffic and revenue:

 - 6% decrease in organic traffic

 - 2% total increase in organic revenue

 The important technical SEO lesson here is that blocking is different from noindexing.
 Most websites end up blocking these types of pages from robots.txt, which is not the right way to fix the index bloat issue.

 Blocking these pages with a robots.txt file won’t remove these pages from Google’s index if the page is already in the index.
 Or, if there are internal links from other pages on the website.